agirlhasnoname4701/first-issues/README.md

 ## Deployment

-Currently this application can be deployed as docker container or it can be deployed as standalone cron job
+Currently this application can be deployed as docker container or it can be deployed as standalone cron job.

 - [Docker Deployment](DOCKER_DEPLOYMENT.md)